Anna Jarvis: Commercialization, conflict, and later life

-However, her efforts to hold on to the original meaning of the day led to her own economic hardship.
+However, her efforts to hold on to the day's original meaning led to her own economic hardship.
 While others profited from the day, Jarvis did not, and she spent the later years of her life with her sister Lillie.
 In 1943, she began organizing a petition to rescind Mother's Day.
 However, these efforts were halted when she was placed in the Marshall Square Sanitarium in West Chester, Pennsylvania.
 People connected with the floral and greeting card industries paid the bills to keep her in the sanitarium.